knah/VRCMods/README.md

  * GraphicsTier - Unity Graphics Hardware Tier.
 Valid values are 1, 2 and 3.
 Only affects shaders loaded after it was changed.
 Probably of questionable value in VRChat, as custom shaders rarely support this setting.

  ## SparkleBeGone
- This mod allows removing start and and sparkles from VR laser pointers, as well as recoloring them.
+ This mod allows removing start and end sparkles from VR laser pointers, as well as recoloring them.
+ It will do nothing on desktop.
  Settings are fairly self-explanatory.

  ## UIExpansionKit